 Prior to law school I worked on Google’s Global Ethics and Compliance team for three years.
 After law school I clerked for the Honorable Chief Judge of the Seventh Circuit, Diane P. Wood.
 I was then a Bigelow Fellow at the University of Chicago Law School and a Faculty Affiliate at the Berkman Center for Internet & Society (where I was previously a Fellow).
 Immediately prior to starting at NYU I was a Visiting Researcher at Harvard Law School.
 For four years I’ve also been a Teaching Fellow for CopyrightX, a free online copyright course offered under the auspices of Harvard Law School.
 I’ve also spent short amounts of time at the Federal Trade Commission, Facebook, Keker & Van Nest, and Jenner & Block’s Washington D.C. office.

 Calligraphy (be it doing it myself, learning about the history of historical scripts, and/or admiring various specimens protected under UV-resistant glass) is also a favorite hobby.
-In the summer of 2018 I will spend a week taking a masterclass with the Queen of American calligraphy, Sheila Waters and her son, Julian Waters (I got in while being about as far from a master as you can get by sheer luck of circumstance).
+In the summer of 2018 I spent a week taking a masterclass with the Queen of American calligraphy, Sheila Waters and her son, Julian Waters (I got in while being about as far from a master as you can get by sheer luck of circumstance).
 I also attended IAMPETH 2014 (IAMPETH = The International Association of Master Penmen, Engrossers, and Teachers of Handwriting).
 In October 2019 I will attend John Stevens’ Cheerio Workshop where I will, once again, be engaged in an exercise of artistic humility.